Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/config-backup-sched-plan.md

     that you want to back up, and Full Control on the network share, folder, or storage device where the backups will be kept.

-2. Open the Azure DevOps Server Administration Console, choose the **Scheduled Backups** page, and launch the wizard for creating a backup schedule.
+2. Open the Azure DevOps Server Administration Console, select the **Scheduled Backups** page, and launch the wizard for creating a backup schedule.

     ![The Schedule Backups node in the console](../_img/console-sched-backup.png)

-3. Backups must be stored on a network-accessible location, and both the account that configures the scheduled backup and the Azure DevOps service TFS must have Full Control for that location.
+3. Backups must be stored on a network-accessible location, and both the account that configures the scheduled backup and the Azure DevOps Server must have Full Control for that location.
 You can also choose how long a backup set will be kept and the file extensions used for backup types.